maxspl/Sneaky_Loader/README.md

 # Sneaky_Loader
-Custom loader - Rust/Go Dll Reflective Injection - Only supports 32bits for the moment
+Custom loader - Rust/Go Dll Reflective Injection - Supports 32/54 bits but not ARM for the moment

 # How to use it ?